dougeby/IntuneDocs/intune/planning-guide-design.md

 ## External dependencies

 External dependencies are services and products that are separate from Intune, but are either a requirement of Intune, or might integrate with Intune.
 It’s important to identify requirements for any external dependencies and how to configure them.
-Some examples of common external dependencies are:.
+Some examples of common external dependencies are:

 -   Identity